HarshSaand/Artificial-Linguistic-Interaction-and-Communication-Environment/README.md

  - VS code/ Pycharm

 Alice is the name of the program.
-It is trained on Positive and Negative data sets. donwload the file and run it after importing nltk.
+It is trained on Positive and Negative data sets. download the file and run it after importing nltk.
 App is file name for the GUI of ALICE.
 It is made using Tkinter library.
 It is recommeded to import all Tkinter library while implementting App file.